hashicorp/terraform-provider-aws/website/docs/r/autoscaling_policy.html.markdown

 }
 ```

-## Argument Reference
+## Attributes Reference

-The following arguments are supported:
+In addition to all arguments above, the following attributes are exported:

 * `name` - (Required) The name of the policy.
 * `autoscaling_group_name` - (Required) The name of the autoscaling group.